farixembedded/aethernet/README.md

 A quick note about 64 bit integer types and json serialization is needed.
 Right now they are emitted by `serde_json` as number literals which is not compatible with Javascript, but not strictly incompatible with json itself.
-For Rust <-> communication, serde_json will handle 64-bit integers with no loss of precision.
+For Rust <-> Rust communication, serde_json will handle 64-bit integers with no loss of precision.
 Other languages that might be expanded to include Python and C++.
 Python's json (de)serialization and built-in integer type can handle arbitrarily large integers.
-For C++. nlohmann::json, a nice header only lib, will parse all ints to 64 bit out of the box.
+For C++ using nlohmann::json, a nice header only lib, will parse all ints to 64 bit out of the box.
 The plan for now is to stick with this, but in the future 64-bit and larger ints could be encoded as strings for maximal compatibility.

 ### Req/Rep RPC